// never run npm install on your machine again

 agent-forwarded SSH

 Your ssh-agent is forwarded into the guest at exec time.
-The key file never leaves the host.
+The key file never leaves the host — the guest can use the keys while connected, never read them.

 tmpfs-only secrets